gosiast/final-weather-app/README.md

 # React Weather App

-My First react Application.
+My First React Application.

 Enjoy the Weather App!
 It shows the real data and the forecast for the upcoming days.